knowledge sharing

-At TEDU I delivered Brand Management (BA464), New Product Development (BA462) and Social Media Marketing (BA465).
+At TEDU I primarily offered Brand Management (BA464), New Product Development (BA462) and Social Media Marketing (BA465).
 Based on a request, I developed Digital Marketing for Education Institutions (MEI505), and delivered to a class of professional educators in the Management in Educational Institutions Master of Arts program.
 Other courses I delivered includes, Production and Operations Management (BA305), Research Methods (BA401, ECON401, PSIR401) and Principles of Marketing (BA301).
 In addition to these courses, I supervised fifteen graduation projects in Business Administration (BA402) and one in Economics (ECON402).
 In anonymous course evaluation surveys, my average rating is about 4.5 out of 5.0 at TEDU.
 Notably, in MEI505, the rating was 4.89 out of 5.00, assessed by professional educators, including teachers with over thirty years of experience.
 I find these as consistent indicators of satisfaction with learning experiences.

 I consider all these as an indication of desire to contribute to human development for a better future.